 iii.
 Beat the jam!

-Densely populated cities in the USA such as New York and California are notorious for heavy traffic, so plan ahead to avoid rush hour and peak traffic times.
+Densely populated cities in the USA such as New York and California are notorious for heavy traffic, so plan to avoid rush hour and peak traffic times.

 iv.
 Never litter!